 You may be able to challenge the will of someone when the testator (the person who made the will) made a promise to you when they were alive.
 There is an assumption that the will of the deceased person is valid and that there would not be reasonable prospect of success under The Inheritance (Provision for Family and Dependants) Act 1975.
 For detail on both of those avenues please see Feeling left out?
-How to challenge your parent’s will and The Inheritance (Provision for Family and Dependants) Act 1975.
+How to challenge your parent’s will and Using the Inheritance Act to challenge your parent’s will.

 The fulfilment of a promise made by a person now deceased is not a statutory right, but rather a way for the court to change the way a person’s estate is distributed in a way that is fair in the circumstances.
 The area of law under which an application is made is called estoppel.